Non-Stationary Inventory Control with Lead Times

-The second condition in \cref{eq:active_set_elimination_condition_lsl} guarantees a minimum estimated suboptimality gap of the base-stock level in $\A_{\gamma}$ that is the next-smaller level relative to the one being eliminated.
-In particular, when applied to the smallest eliminated level that exceeds all levels in $\Avk{v}{k+1}$, it enforces that the largest base-stock remaining in the active set ${\tau = \sup \Avk{v}{k+1}}$ satisfies the {\em separation condition}

-The base-stock policy implemented throughout epoch~$k+1$ is, following \cref{eq:selection_rule}, the largest base-stock level in the active set ${\tau_v^{k+1} = \sup \Avk{v}{k+1}}$.
+We refer to the first inequality in \cref{eq:active_set_elimination_condition_lsl} as the {\em elimination condition} The second condition in \cref{eq:active_set_elimination_condition_lsl} guarantees a minimum estimated suboptimality gap of the base-stock level in $\A_{\gamma}$ that is the next-smaller level relative to the one being eliminated.
+In particular, when applied to the smallest eliminated level that exceeds all levels in $\Avk{v}{k+1}$, it enforces that the largest base-stock remaining in the active set ${\tau = \sup \Avk{v}{k+1}}$ satisfies the {\em separation condition} The base-stock policy implemented throughout epoch~$k+1$ is, following \cref{eq:selection_rule}, the largest base-stock level in the active set ${\tau_v^{k+1} = \sup \Avk{v}{k+1}}$.